apostrophecms/blog/README.md

   </p>
 </div>

 This module bundle helps developers quickly add blog articles to Apostrophe 3 websites.
-It provides the blog piece type (`@apostrophecms/blog`) as well as a special page type (`@apostrophecms/blog-page`) for editors to create a blog.
+It provides the blog post piece type (`@apostrophecms/blog`) as well as a special page type (`@apostrophecms/blog-page`) for editors to create a blog.

 ## Installation